 That’s why we’re now having a sale

-The Wildlings we’ve not sold this winter are then stored in the warehouse in Osberghausen and only have the rows of shelves around them to look at.
-The spring/summer collection is coming soon and our warehouse needs space, and the Wildlings need fresh air.
-Next winter we’ll have new models in different colours, perhaps made from different materials.
+The Wildlings we’ve not sold this summer are then stored in the warehouse in Osberghausen and only have the rows of shelves around them to look at.
+The fall/winter collection is coming soon and our warehouse needs space, and the Wildlings need fresh air.
+Next summer we’ll have new models in different colours, perhaps made from different materials.
 That is why we’re giving our remaining Wildlings a little push towards the door, in the hope that those people who may have toyed with the idea of a pair and are still a little hesitant might be persuaded.
 Or to make people happy whose family budget wouldn’t otherwise stretch to a pair of Wildlings for their kids.
 And for all those who look forward to having another pair of Wildlings.

 Run wild!
 Anna, Ran & Team Wildling